There are several outbreaks of avian influenza (bird flu) in wild birds and domestics flocks across the UK at present.

 Poultry should be registered with DEFRA, so owners can be contacted – and this is a legal requirement if you have 50 or more birds.
 Poultry includes chickens, ducks, turkeys, geese, pigeon (bred for meat), partridge, quail, guinea fowl and pheasants.

 The DEFRA webpages contain additional information on registering for updates.

 Stevenage has a number of parks and open spaces.
 These remain safe to use, and our council teams will be continuing to assess the situation.

 We urge the public to remain vigilant and not to touch or pick up any dead or visibly sick birds that are found.
 These must be reported as per the guidelines above.

-The Department for Environment, Food & Rural Affairs (DEFRA) website contains further guidance: Avian influenza (bird flu) - GOV.UK (www.gov.uk).
+The Department for Environment, Food & Rural Affairs (DEFRA) website has further guidance on avian flu.